gdt050579/AppCUI-rs/docs/chapter-5/opensave_dialogs.md

 where:
 * `Icons` - show icons for files and folders
-* `CheckIfFileExists` - if the file does not exist, a error message will be shown abd the dialog will remain open
+* `CheckIfFileExists` - if the file does not exist, an error message will be shown and the dialog will remain open

 ## Location